 By Staff Writer .
 Weather News .
 April 15, 2025

-Kolkata, INDIA — As West Bengal gears up to celebrate Poila Baisakh, the Bengali New Year, the India Meteorological Department (IMD) has issued a weather alert forecasting rain, thunderstorms, and hail in several parts of the state on Tuesday, April 16.
+Kolkata, India — As West Bengal gears up to celebrate Poila Baisakh, the Bengali New Year, the India Meteorological Department (IMD) has issued a weather alert forecasting rain, thunderstorms, and hail in several parts of the state on Tuesday, April 16.
 The public is advised to stay cautious amid the festive preparations.

 Western Disturbance and Trough Lines to Trigger Instability